s-hfarooq/ECE411-spenserCPU/reports/Progress_Reports.md

 made initial progress on instantiating a reservation station for both the ALU and the CMP.

 ## Roadmap
 For the next checkpoint, we need to unify the modules we created in Checkpoint 1.
+We also need to implement and verify the other modules required for checkpoint 1, which are the reservation stations, load/store buffer, reorder buffer, and decoder.
+We need to make sure all instructions work.
+Like the previous checkpoint, implementation and debug will mostly be done through pair progrmamming.